grafana/tempo/docs/tempo/website/grafana-agent/automatic-logging.md

 ## Quickstart

 To configure it, you need to select your preferred backend and what trace data to log.
-To see all the available config options, refer to the [configuration reference](https://github.com/grafana/agent/blob/main/docs/configuration/tempo-config.md).
+To see all the available config options, refer to the [configuration reference](https://github.com/grafana/agent/blob/main/docs/configuration/traces-config.md).

 This simple example logs trace roots to stdout and is a good way to get started using automatic logging:
 ```
-tempo:
+traces:
   configs:
   - name: default
     ...